react-native-webrtc/react-native-webrtc/README.md

   RTCView
 } = WebRTC;
 ```
-Anything about using RTCPeerConnection, RTCSessionDescription and RTCIceCandidate is like brower.
-However, render video stream should be used by react way.
+Anything about using RTCPeerConnection, RTCSessionDescription and RTCIceCandidate is like browser.
+However, render video stream should be used by React way.

 Rendering RTCView.
 ```javascript